The Royal College of Obstetricians and Gynaecologists is proud to support the Target Ovarian Cancer essay prize.

 This prize is made up of 3 prizes:

-This essay prize is open to all undergraduate medical students across the UK.
-Its aim is to encourage students to read more widely on ovarian cancer, to think about some of the current issues and learn about recent research.
+The prize is open to all undergraduate medical students studying at a UK medical school.
+It aims to encourage students to read more widely on ovarian cancer, to think about some of the current issues and learn about recent research.

 You will be judged on the following criteria:

 - Knowledge of the literature

 - Style and presentation

 The deadline for submission is 11:59pm on Saturday 26 June 2021.